kwonus/Quelle-Obsolete/Clarity-Syntax.md

 {genesis} := find “in the beginning” + source=bible

 It’s that simple, now instead of typing the entire statement, we can use the label as shorthand to execute our newly saved command.
 Here is the command:

 {genesis}

 By default, labeled commands are scoped to the session.
 When evaluating a command label, the session is examined first, and if not defined within the session, the global label is expanded.
 However, when defining the label, complete control over user-scope versus session scope is available.
 As with all clarity directives, session-scope is the default.
 Prefixing a label with the at-symbol ( @ ) or hash-tag ( # ) defines the label globally.
 Of course, without these, the label is defined only within the current session.
-The global nature of persistence [aka saving] is different between # and @.
+The global nature of CONTROL [aka saving] is different between # and @.
 While the pound prefix will save data onto your local hard-drive for a PC or Mac, the @ prefix saves your data in the cloud (This may require becoming a registered user for a Clarity hosting service; and is not fully implemented at the time of this publication; However, the design of clarity syntax supports this feature.
 Digital-AV is expected to be the first available Clarity-Cloud host but that project is still in active development for its Clarity v1.5 support)

 Whenever an expression begins with open-brace ( { ) and ends with close-brace ( } ), then it invokes a previously-labeled statement.
 As we saw earlier, if a command contains :=, then the label before the statement becomes registered as shorthand for the statement.